-Again, with the Highlight Tool selected, you can simply scribble and markup freehand on the document.
+Again, with the Highlight Tool selected, you can scribble and markup freehand on the document.
 If you need straight lines, either horizontally or vertically, Bluebeam makes it easy.
 Simply hold the SHIFT key when dragging the highlighter.

 Create a Highlighter Screen in Bluebeam

 Sometimes you can make more impact and communicate more clearly by changing the color of select geometry on the sheet.
-An easy way to do this is be creating a highlighter screen to place over areas of interest.
+An easy way to do this is by creating a highlighter screen to place over areas of interest.

-Now click on the pasted Snapshot and use the Properties Toolbar (or Properties menu) to change the color of the markup to the desired highlight color – in the video example red was the color used.
+Now click on the pasted Snapshot and use the Properties Toolbar (or Properties menu) to change the color of the markup to the desired highlight color – in the video example, red was the color used.

 After changing the color, go to the setting on the Properties Toolbar called “Blend Mode.”
 Change this mode from Normal to Screen.
 You will notice that the pasted Snapshot turned white again.
-But, wait.
+But wait.

-Drag this this over other items on the page and notice that all the lines become the color chosen for the screen.
+Drag this over other items on the page and notice that all the lines become the color chosen for the screen.

-Bluebeam, Revu, eXtreme, Studio and Batch Link are registered trademarks of Bluebeam, Inc., used under license.
+Bluebeam, Revu, eXtreme, Studio, and Batch Link are registered trademarks of Bluebeam, Inc., used under license.